ryrob30/mobile-services.en/help/ios/messaging-main/messaging/messaging.md

   >[!TIP]
   >
   >You can complete these steps even if you do not have any messages defined.
-After you define messages, they will be delivered dynamically to your app and displayed without an app store update.
+After you define messages, they are delivered dynamically to your app and displayed without an app store update.

 ## Enabling In-App Messages {#section_79F984271C3B4366B7B04F864F4FF8C2}